 What Does IMA Mean?

-The Origin of IMA
+Origin and Context of IMA

-What are Other Meanings of IMA?
+Other Meanings of IMA

 IMA can also mean I Must Admit, which is usually an opener to a confession.
 This can be good or bad, depending on the person and the context in which it’s used.